 Despite rumors to the contrary, email marketing is alive and well in the digital age.
 Email marketing is particularly suited for ecommerce entrepreneurs.
 Much of your communication with your customers occurs via email, so sending marketing campaigns via email is a natural fit.

-Simple and flexible email marketing tools like Newsletter2Go are recommended, so every email campaign can look different.
+Simple and flexible email marketing tools are recommended, so every email campaign can look different.
 There aren’t any golden rules, but there are certain best practices that you should take into consideration.
 Feel free to follow these 6 steps when planning your next email campaign:

 Make a Plan

 What are the most important goals for your email campaign: um, maybe driving sales?
 Or bringing people to your website?
 Sharing content?
 With a clear goal in mind, it’s easier to design a campaign that can help you achieve it.

 Make sure you know exactly who you’ll be emailing, as this affects everything from the content of your newsletter to your communication tone and style.
 And even more basic: are you B2B or a B2C?
 B2B email campaigns tend to be sources of information and informative content, where B2C are more likely to contain discounts and awesome photos of people using your products.

 No matter your target group, you should have a very clear purpose in mind when designing your next campaign.
 Set specific, measurable goals.
 This will help focus your campaign and allow you to objectively measure how successful it is.

 Build Contact List

 Building a contact list is one of the most important parts of a successful email campaign.
 Sending emails with great content won’t help you very much if they’re not being delivered to people who are likely to find them interesting.

 - Place registration form on your company’s homepage